Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Conclusions

 \section{Conclusions}

-In general, the Random Forest Classifier takes less time of training than any of the ANNs, the structure of the ideal Forest needs more memory to allocate all the features comparison while the features flows over the trees.
-Additionally, the memory needed grows faster adding more estimators in the Random Forest than the addition of neurons in the ANNs.
+In the classification task, the Random Forest Classifier takes less time of training compared with the different ANNs we use for this task, the structure of the ideal Forest needs more memory to allocate all the features comparison while the features flows over the trees.
+Additionally, the memory needed if we add more estimators to the Random Forest grows faster in proportion than the addition of neurons in the ANNs.

-In the case of the Random Forest Regressors, the results are good in the training and testing section, for the extra test the different configurations of the networks have better results overall.
-In this case, the multiple Random Forest needed to estimate every parameter, the total time is a fraction of any group of ANNs that makes the same task.
-For example, the best neural network structure needs approximately 10 minutes to estimate the five physical parameters, and the Random Forest Regressor takes about 2 minutes to complete the task
+In the case of the Random Forest Regressor, the results are good in the training and testing section, but when this algorithm was tested using the \textit{extra test} data sample, the results obtained by the different configurations of the ANNs have better results overall with the same data sample.
+In this regression task comparison, the individual Random Forest needed to estimate every parameter, needs a fraction of time that any group of ANNs that makes the same task.
+For example, the best neural network structure to estimate the five physical parameters needs five times the time that the Random Forest Regressor takes to complete the same task.

-As we expect for the parameter estimation approach, the ANNs structures have better results, and the difference in training time it is not substantial, between these different ANNs.
-In the case of the multiple layer network versus the simple one, we confirm that the setup for every parameter will be different, even that one could propose a very similar structure for every parameter, we can not forget that some parameters are integers, others need to have different number of decimals, and most important in the full data base the number of unique parameters it is not the same for one parameter to another.
-Finally one of the most interesting results is the fact that noise seems does not to have a big effect on the predictions.
-All tests work well for the ‘not noise’ models (S/N $\sim$ 100) and for the 20 or 25 S/N models.
+As we expect for the parameter estimation approach, the ANNs structures have better results, and the difference in training time is not substantial between these different ANNs.
+For all the different ANNs that we propose, we confirm that the setup of the individual network for every parameter will be different, even that one could propose a very similar structure for every parameter, we can not forget that every problem needs a specific network configuration to be solved, and because the distribution of every the physical parameter in our model database is different one can expect a different learning process in the ANNs.

+Finally, one of the most interesting results is the fact that all tests work well for the ‘not noise’ models (S/N $\sim$ 100), and for the 20 or 25 S/N models, in some specific input spectra models, the noise seems to do not has an effect on the predictions.
+However, this behavior could be a result of the different representation of stellar models over the physical parameters domain, this can be seen in Figure \ref{fig: Models Database}.
+One of the next steps of the project will be the expansion of the current database to get a more balance stellar models distribution.